edelgrace/edelgrace.me/content/blog/2018-02-04-book-blogger-hop-22.md

 > Do you prefer to blog about (a) specific book genre(s), or do you have an eclectic blog?

 I read a lot of genres and therefore my blog reflects that.
 So yes, I have an eclectic blog!
 When I pick books to read, I don't consciously pick something by the genre.
 I think I tend to read a lot of memoirs, historical fiction, and romance.
 Lately I've been on a fantasy binge.
-Really, I don't know if there is a genre I would read and then blog about!
+Really, I don't know if there is a genre I would **not** read and then blog about!